mdn/community-meetings/23-11-13/minutes.md

 - (Ruth) enabled captioning, there's a transcript, call is not recorded

-  - meeting notes in agenda repo
   - 1 again next month, date and time TBD, looking at frequency of these calls in future
   - Catch us on Discord, we cleaned it up, we are there
   - GitHub labels, if you're going to change labels, ask us or let us know.
   - All discussions should be on MDN Community
     - We will move these across to mdn-community
-  - hiring an engineer, 12 month fixed, link in agenda, let us know if you know someone
+  - Hiring an [engineer, 12 month fixed](https://www.mozilla.org/en-US/careers/position/gh/5448569/), let us know if you know someone
   - Summary of the agenda

 ## Issue triage

 - Claas, one focus for us in Q4 is triaging issues, PRs and Discussion.
 - October we looked at issues.
 Our target is that 95% of issues are triaged within a week.
 This is tracked in a GitHub project that is private.
 Combination of automation helps us surface issues we weren't looking at.
 - We are three teams, product, content and eng.
 The majority of issues come in for content, but the first challenge is figuring out who should be looking at which issue.
-Often the engineering team are involved in many issues as there's overlap.
+Often the engineering team is involved in many issues as there's overlap.
 - Triage has a lot of aspects, identify missing information, categorize it, get an understanding of what kinds of issues arise.
 We already use labels for this.
   - next step is figuring out how much work needs to be done, next is priority - figuring out if it should change or if priority needs to be added.
 - We have a short backlog of issues to go through, the backlog is decreasing, focus for November is backlog.